JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 adorable human creature I had ever seen.
 Something that felt like the happy life I had never led yet, leapt up in me at the instant I set eyes on you.
 Don’t laugh at this if you can help it.
-Oh, if I could only make you feel how serious it is to ME!
+Oh, if I could only make you feel how serious it is to _Me_!

 "I went back to the house, and wrote your name and mine in my work-box, and drew a true lovers’ knot under them.
 Then, some devil–no, I ought to